mesosphere/marathon/docs/docs/deployments.md

 ## Dependencies

 Applications without dependencies can be deployed in any order without restriction.
-If there are dependencies between applications, than the deployment actions will be performed in a specific order.
+If there are dependencies between applications, then the deployment actions will be performed in a specific order.

 <p class="text-center">
   <img src="{{ site.baseurl}}/img/dependency.png" width="645" height="241" alt="">